Jikmir, South Sudan: History

 During the Sudan Civil War from 1983 to 2005, Jikmir served as the primary military town for SPLA soldiers as they battled the Khartoum government in Nasir.
-From 1983 to 1989, Jikmir hosted key senior officers such as CDR William Nyuon Bany, CDR Koang Chuol Kulang, and CDR Steven Duol Chuol Lual until the fall of Nasir town in 1989.
+From 1983 to 1989, Jikmir hosted key senior SPLA officers such as CDR William Nyuon Bany, CDR Koang Chuol Kulang, and CDR Steven Duol Chuol Lual until the fall of Nasir town in 1989.
+Jikmir was used a SPLA Garrison town as the rebel continue launch operation into Nasir.